dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 Admin: Review data
 ==================
+**Note** In 2018, we have configured ODK Collect to never leave forms unfinalized, so this section applies up to season 2017-18.

 "Edit Saved Form" lists all unfinalized forms pending review and species / nest ID:

 * Tap once to view read-only, tap again to edit